ros-industrial-attic/workcell_explorer/README.md

 rosrun nbv_planner exploration_controller_node
 ~~~

 6. ROS Service to extract mesh after deciding that the reconstruction is good enough.

+**Note**- Change the file location(for storing the mesh) in the `launch_gazebo_robot.launch` file.

 ~~~
 rosservice call /get_mesh